Airway and Sleep Breathing Issues

 Ear, Nose, Throat

-Upon examination and discussion with you, Dr. Chad Colson or Dr. Jill Colson may recommend your airway be evaluated by an otolaryngologist or “ear, nose, throat” physician at our request.
+Upon examination and discussion with you, Dr. Chad Colson or Dr. Jill Colson may recommend your airway be evaluated by an otolaryngologist or “ear, nose, throat” physician.
 There are other treatments such as tonsil/adenoid removal or orthodontics that may improve your airway and quality of life.

 Orofacial Myofunctional Disorder (OMD)

-Dr. Chad and Dr. Jill Colson work with Advanced Institute for Development and Learning here in Greenville, SC.
+Dr. Chad and Dr. Jill Colson work with Chrysalis Orofacial here in Greenville, SC.
 Among other things, this group offers Orofacial Myofunctional Therapy for children and adults.
-This type of therapy focuses on muscular patterns and postures of the mouth, face and throat.
-Working towards functional patterns enables proper oral rest posture, swallowing, breathing and speaking.
+This type of therapy focuses on muscular patterns and postures of the mouth, face, and throat.
+Working towards functional patterns enables proper oral rest posture, swallowing, breathing, and speaking.

 Signs and symptoms of OMD include: